 Mallorca’s season for fishing llampuga is officially from late August until the end of the year, although it’s often hard to find on fish counters once the end of November comes.
 The boats that fish for llampuga are limited to a daily maximum catch of 150kg.

 Cala Ratjada in the northeast of Mallorca is the port most associated with this seasonal fish, and it traditionally hosts an autumn fair over a weekend – Fira de la Llampuga – dedicated to it.
-This year the usual fair has been cancelled because of concerns about coronavirus among visitors who congregate in the port.
-But there will still be an opportunity to celebrate the llampuga and the variety of dishes that chefs can make from it, with a lightning fish tapas event.
+This year the usual fair was cancelled because of concerns about coronavirus among visitors who congregate in the port.
+But the town held a tapas route – La Ruta de Tapes de Llampuga – on October 10th instead, in which bars and restaurants showcased the versatility of the fish by offering tapas featuring llampuga.

 Cooking With Llampuga